TEA SIDE concept. Pure and Rare Tea.

 TEASIDE began with the Oolongs of Mae Salong.
 Mae Salong is the heart of the "Golden Triangle", where opium was grown in the mountains until the late 70s.
 Today, it’s the Oolong "Mecca" of Thailand.

-I tried dozens of Thai teas before I found the true masterpieces of tea-making and decided to start a tea business.
+I tried dozens of Thai teas before we found the true masterpieces of tea-making and decided to start a tea business.
 Right from the start, my vision was to sell our teas worldwide.
-So I set the quality bar high, as I planned us to successfully compete with China and Taiwan.
+So we set the quality bar high, as I planned us to successfully compete with China and Taiwan.

 By 2013, we were adventuring deep into the jungles, discovering ancient wild tea trees – that’s when our Pu-erh story began.